E-Commerce Sales Tax

 Would you trust someone you don’t know with your sales tax collection?
 Of course not!
 What if they make a mistake?
 That will be a hassle to solve.

 Well, that could happen with these marketplaces.
-Look, for the most part, these platforms are competent enough to do all the tax collection without facing any issues.
+For the most part, these platforms are competent enough to collect all the taxes without any issues.

 That said, nobody's perfect.
 There’s always room for error.